Representation of the Luttinger Liquid with Single Point-like Impurity as a Field Theory for the Phase of Scattering: Overview of the problem.

 \section{Overview of the problem.}

-So-called Luttinger Liquid (one-dimensional interacting electrons with linear spectrum without back scattering; LL) are already under investigation more than half a century.
+So-called Luttinger Liquid (one-dimensional interacting electrons with linear spectrum without back scattering; LL) has been studied for more than half a century.
 Unlike most problems, LL attracted researchers not because the way to solve it became clear, but because it turned out to be a more complicated problem than it seemed at first glance.
 Until the fifties, LL was considered as a paradoxical problem with trivial solution: interaction does not change the transport properties of 1D channel.
 As it seems at first glance, this conclusion comes out of the simple considerations.
 Absence of back scattering provides another conservation law: chirality of the system must be conserved.
-(The chiral charge is the difference between the number of electrons moving to the right, R-electrons, and to the left one, L-electrons; $j= \rho_R-\rho_L$.)
+(The chiral charge $j= \rho_R-\rho_L$ is the difference between the number of electrons moving to the right, R-electrons, and to the left one, L-electrons.)
 After adding the electric charge conservation law, we get two continuity equations for two quantities: electric charge ($\rho= \rho_R+\rho_L$; $e_0=1$) and chiral one.
 These equations coincide with equations of the non-interacting system.
 It follows, the electric current in one-dimensional channel is not changed due to electron-electron (e-e) interaction, in spite the e-e interaction is strong.
-The last was already clear by then.
-(It follows from the fact, one-dimensional packets with a linear spectrum are non-spreading in one-dimensionality.)
+By then, the latter was clear.(It follows that one-dimensional packets with a linear spectrum do not spread in one-dimensionality.)
 Revision of the view point came with publications \cite{T}-\cite{Hold}, where the authors showed, the e-e interaction changes the value of electric current in one-dimension channel with e-e interaction.
 Afterwards it was clear, the LL has a direct outlet to more topical problems of today (to the helical and chiral liquids, see e.g. [5]).

 Usually, changing of the transport properties of the LL associates with anomalies in the correlators of the “density-density”\ type.
 In the case of one component repulsive fermions, these anomalies are interpreted as a tendency to Peierls transition (\cite{E},\cite{Gim}), leading to the propagating charge density waves (see review \cite{Gr}).
 Of course, such a state can be considered as a candidate to ground state of the system.
 However, in 1D channel these states should have a high energy due to strong e-e interaction.
 In this situation, it seems natural to question about existence of the electro-neutral ground state.
 (Now, unless otherwise stated, we consider the problem of repulsive fermions.
 To keep formulas simple, we will consider only single-component electrons; $\hbar =1$, all velocities are measured in the $v_F$, Fermi velocity, unit.)